package lib

 Mandal, Aritra, and Mohammad Al Hasan.
 "A distributed k-core decomposition algorithm on spark."
 2017 IEEE International Conference on Big Data (Big Data).
 IEEE, 2017.

-- class LabelPropagation extends Arguments with WithAlgorithmChoice with WithCheckpointInterval with WithMaxIter with WithLocalCheckpoints with WithIntermediateStorageLevel with Logging
+{u, v}should be supplied as a single directed edge in either direction — the algorithm symmetrizes internally.
+Supplying both(u, v)and(v, u)will double-count the edge and produce incorrect results. - class LabelPropagation extends Arguments with WithAlgorithmChoice with WithCheckpointInterval with WithMaxIter with WithLocalCheckpoints with WithIntermediateStorageLevel with Logging

 Run static Label Propagation for detecting communities in networks.